sandpit/sandpit/src/docs/01-documentation.md

 }
 ```

 > Tip!
-Don't forget the color parameter, or you'll just a string.
-Which would still work as a string, but you lose the fancy color picker.
+Don't forget the color parameter.
+This tells `dat.GUI` that it should use colour picker.
+It would still work as a string, but you lose the fanciness.
 And no one wants that.

 #### Editable
 If you'd prefer a setting not be editable, just add the `editable: false` property to it.
 You can see this being used in the demos.